Spring Garden Revival

 Burlington Municipal Ordinances for Pruning Equipment Operation & Commercial Service Standards

-Burlington regulates equipment operation hours: 7:00 AM–8:00 PM weekdays, 9:00 AM–6:00 PM weekends, with Sunday work often restricted before 9:00 AM or prohibited (verify local bylaws).
+Burlington regulates equipment operation hours: 7:00 AM-8:00 PM weekdays, 9:00 AM-6:00 PM weekends, with Sunday work often restricted before 9:00 AM or prohibited (verify local bylaws).
 Noise and decibel limits apply, and special event schedules may affect work hours.
-Commercial tree services must register with the Town Clerk, hold a business license, and obtain Home Improvement Contractor registration for contracts over $1,000.
+Commercial contractors must register with the Town Clerk, obtain a business license, and register as a Home Improvement Contractor for contracts >$1,000 (per MA law).
 Insurance requirements include 1M minimum general liability, workers compensation, and professional liability.
-Safety protocols mandate traffic control, ANSI Z133 compliance, and public notification.
-Environmental compliance covers debris containment, vehicle maintenance, and documentation of waste disposal per MassDEP and local ordinances.
+Work zones must comply with ANSI Z133, including traffic control and public notification.
+Environmental compliance covers debris containment, vehicle maintenance, and waste documentation, coordinated with MassDEP regulations.